Zohiu/PythonSpotifyAudioVis/README.md

 You have to create it yourself as I'm not looking into sharing mine.
 If you don't know how to get those values, use a guide like [this](https://medium.com/@maxtingle/getting-started-with-spotifys-api-spotipy-197c3dc6353b).

 ### Important:
+This has only been tested on Arch Linux.
+I cannot guarantee that this works anywhere else.
+If it doesn't work somewhere, please create an Issue.\
-Please don't create any issues about the third-party apps I linked.
+Don't create any issues about the third-party apps I linked.
 I don't have any control over them and won't be able to help you.

 ### More projects by me:
 https://zohiu.de/projects/